straz/artificialtrust/_definitions/brakes.md

 ### Brakes

+When something is limited or constrained, it will be less free.
+It is bound, or regulated.

-Brakes are the opposite of acceleration.
-They make healthy, steady growth possible.
+Brakes are the opposite of accelerators.

 In government and genomics, regulation is the opposite of unlimited acceleration.
 Regulation imposes limits; it is a kind of brake.

-The paradox of brakes is that they make acceleration sustainable.
-Brakes are absolutely necessary for survival.
+Brakes make healthy, steady growth possible.

 {% endcapture %}